Synonyms for break

 6. transgress, offend, infract, violate, go against, breach, break, disrespect

-usage: act in disregard of laws and rules; "offend all laws of humanity"; "violate the basic laws or human civilization"; "break a law"
+usage: act in disregard of laws, rules, contracts, or promises; "offend all laws of humanity"; "violate the basic laws or human civilization"; "break a law"; "break a promise"

 7. break, break out, break away, escape, get away, break loose